jj-zhu/jj-zhu.github.io/index.md

 ### Open positions
 - KTH Master thesis: if you are a master's student already enrolled in KTH and interested in optimization for machine learning, deep generative models, optimal transport, applications of PDE/SDEs, please feel free to reach out.
 - [PhD position] If you are interested in joining my group at KTH, please feel free to inquire with a CV and all transcripts.
 I will read all inquires, but can only reply to those who fit with our group.
-- Joint PhD position at TU Darmstadt/KTH Royal Institute of Technology (with Jan Peters).
-See the ad [here](https://jj-zhu.github.io/file/phd_position_advertisement_tuda-kth.pdf)
+- ~~Joint PhD position at TU Darmstadt/KTH Royal Institute of Technology (with Jan Peters).
+See the ad [here](https://jj-zhu.github.io/file/phd_position_advertisement_tuda-kth.pdf)~~
+- Future positions will be posted.
+If you anticipate graduation within the next year or two, please feel free to inquire.

 ### News and updates